mered0th/meredoth-site/_posts/2022-12-12-Enums-in-c#-part2.md

 ---
 layout: post
-title: "A guide for better use of enums in c# part 2."
+title: "A guide for better use of enums in C# part 2."
 summary: "Mapping data to logic."
 date: '2022-12-12'
 category: C#